 Veteran who has a total service-connected disability rating from the VA

-Veteran who died while a disability was in existence.
+Veteran who died while a disability was in existence

-Missouri State Employees Retirement System (MOSERS) Service Credit for Veterans: MOSERS members who are Veterans or Service members that are deployed can purchase up to four years of active duty military service credit.
+Missouri State Employees Retirement System (MOSERS) Service Credit for Veterans: MOSERS members who are Veterans or Service members who are deployed can purchase up to four years of active duty military service credit.
 This includes active duty for training.

 When purchasing military service credit, the MOSERS member must purchase all the time they served (total months and days) up to a maximum of four years.